bioinf-jku/TTUR/README.md

 ## Provided Code

--- Example code for FID in preparation --
+-- Example code for FID (work in progress) --

 #### fid.py
 This file contains the implementation of all necessary functions to calculate the FID, to calculate statistics over real world